A detailed Arizona road trip itinerary to spend the perfect week in the Grand Canyon State.

 Butcher Jones Recreation Area is a stunning spot to kayak, only a short drive from downtown Mesa and offers views of towering yellow cliffs and a lot of cacti.

 If you’re staying at Saguaro Lake Guest Ranch, they can set up a kayak tour for you, or you can rent kayaks from one of the local kayak companies in Mesa.

-Cloth & Flame Dinner Experience – Probably the most unique and magical experience I had in Mesa was a Cloth & Flame dinner.
+Cloth & Flame Dinner Experience – Probably the most unique and magical experience I had in Mesa (and my Arizona road trip as a whole) was a Cloth & Flame dinner.

 The dinner was out in the desert amongst the Superstition Wilderness, with family-style seating at a huge table and a delicious meal (and cocktails) at sunset.
 It was something out of a glossy travel magazine or Pinterest feed.